 Bonus: Marketers looking for more cheap certifications can also check out Google Digital Garage for digital certification in search engines and social media, as well as Google’s Academy for Ads to get Adword certified.

-#3: Free Code Camp Certifications
+#4: Free Code Camp Certifications

-#4 Massive Open Online Courses (MOOCs)
+#5: Massive Open Online Courses (MOOCs)

+Jobscan uses AI and machine learning to identify the most important skills to the job.
 To get an idea of which certifications would benefit your job search the most, try running your resume and an interesting job posting through Jobscan.

-How to List Certifications on Resume
+How to List Certifications on a Resume

 Make Important Details Bold